-I’m feeling supremely thankful to have not one but two turkey dinner invitations for Canadian thanksgiving this weekend, but I think I might celebrate US thanksgiving again in November just to have the next-day meals I love.
+I am supremely thankful to ever get turkey dinner invitations for Canadian thanksgiving, but whenever it happens I want to celebrate US thanksgiving again in November just to have the next-day meals I love.

 Wishing you a wonderful and waste-free Thanksgiving!